codegreencreative/laravel-samlidp/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/codegreencreative/laravel-samlidp.svg?style=flat-square)](https://packagist.org/packages/codegreencreative/laravel-samlidp)
 [![Total Downloads](https://img.shields.io/packagist/dt/codegreencreative/laravel-samlidp.svg?style=flat-square)](https://packagist.org/packages/codegreencreative/laravel-samlidp)

-# Laravel SAML IdP 5.0
+# Laravel SAML IdP

+This package allows you to implement your own Identification Provider (idP) using the SAML 2.0 standard to be used with supporting SAML 2.0 Service Providers (SP).

-In this version we will be allowing for Laravel 7+
+In this version we will be allowing for Laravel ^7.0 or ^8.0.

+If you are looking for Laravel ^5.6 see [v1.0](https://github.com/codegreencreative/laravel-samlidp/tree/1.0)

+If you are looking for Laravel ^6.0 use [v2.0](https://github.com/codegreencreative/laravel-samlidp/tree/2.0)

 ## Installation